Web Browser Support

 Special note to web site designers and developers.
 If you don't know how to write a standard web site, stop claiming that you do.
 Write your broken page in HTML Transitional, not HTML Strict.
 Then browsers would use Quirks (broken) mode, not Standards mode.

-Optimised for iPhone
+Not Optimised for iPhone

-Just for all you backpackers and tourists, the Airlie Beach Bum web site is also optimised to be easy to read on an iPhone or an iPod Touch display.
-It uses a fluid design, with no fixed width or fixed size text, no fancy fonts, and no giant graphics without warnings.
-The html includes the viewpoint meta, which allows Webkit to select its own width and height, even for iPhone models that do not yet exist.
-Enjoy, but let me know if something fails to work.
+Backpackers and tourists, the Airlie Beach Bum web site is no longer optimised to be easy to read on an iPhone or an iPod Touch display.
+It does use a fluid design, with no fixed width or fixed size text, no fancy fonts, and no giant graphics without warnings.